wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	-
 - ---
 - #### Flashcards
-	- How to create an a
+	- How to create an array in Bash? #flashcard
+		-
 - ---